zhouanbo/pipelinedog/README.md

 **options**: An array of strings that correspond to each of the static input that is normally used in the pipeline step.
 The places you wish to be replaced by a LEASH expression should each be marked by uppercase keywords wrapped by curly brackets.
 For example: {INPUT}, {OUTPUT}, {LABEL} or {LOG}.

 **[keyword]_option**: A series of options that defined by LEASH expressions.
 The naming of these options should follow the convention of [a lowercase keyword]_option, so that the outcome of the expression will replace the uppercase keyword marks in the previous *options*.
+If multiple LEASH expression need to be used in a single option, using the short format is necessary.
 Some suggested keyword options are listed below:

 - *input_option*: specify the dynamic input of the pipeline step.